-Join us April 3-5, 2020 for FiMA2, the second Feminist inter/Modernist Association conference, at Loyola University Chicago’s Water Tower Campus, just off the Magnificent Mile in downtown Chicago.
+Join us April 3-5, 2020 for FiMA2, Feminist Revolutions: Literature, History, Fine Arts, Cultural Studies, 1870-1970.
+The second conference of the Feminist inter/Modernist Association takes place at Loyola University Chicago’s Water Tower Campus, just off the Magnificent Mile in downtown Chicago.

 Featuring keynote addresses by: